ishan-n/Air-Quality-Index-Analysis/README.md

 Air pollution is a significant problem with adverse health outcomes, so understanding air quality trends is crucial for effective management strategies.
 In this study, we explore six pollutants that were key drivers of the 1990 Clean Air Act whose standards brought about the generation of our data set.
 We chose this problem based on our knowledge that historical air quality data can identify sources of pollution, inform targeted interventions, and aid in the development of evidence-based approaches that promote environmental sustainability and protect public health.

 ## **Data Source**<br>
-The EPA Historical Air Quality data set is hosted here on Google Cloud Platform.
+The EPA Historical Air Quality data set is hosted [here on Google Cloud Platform](https://console.cloud.google.com/marketplace/product/epa/historical-air-quality?project=ethereal-accord-384901)

 The EPA's documentation for the data set can be found here.